Last year we posted a series on Neostyle architecture in Mexico, including one church in San Luis Potosí.

 The Side Entry

+If anything, the north doorway is even more fantastical than the facade and may well be solely the work of the local alarifes.
 The scalloped moorish doorframe is here flanked by broadly spiraling columns set on high pedestals while overhead, estípite pilasters frame the wavy shell niche with its statue of St. Joseph.

 The niche is surmounted by a classical entablature with an overarching broken pediment.
 A bewildering variety of relief ornament crowds all the intervening spaces.